Stackclash/5e-vault/5. Mechanics/Items/Fumbleweed Hhbh.md

 ## Effect:

-The next time you are knocked prone involuntarily after using this herb, you may use your reaction to not be knocked prone instead.
+The next time you are knocked [[/5.
+Mechanics/Rules/Conditions.md#prone\|prone]] involuntarily after using this herb, you may use your reaction to not be knocked [[/5.
+Mechanics/Rules/Conditions.md#prone\|prone]] instead.
 After this occurs, this herb breaks and becomes useless.

 *Source: Hamund's Herbalism Handbook p.
 15*